Clinician-Patient Communication to Enhance Health Outcomes

 - Course InformationDownload PDF

 The Institute for Healthcare Communication is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for physicians.
 The Institute for Healthcare Communication takes responsibility for the content, quality, and scientific integrity of this CME activity.
-The Clinician-Patient Communication (CPC) faculty course is designated by the Institute for Healthcare Communication as a continuing medical education activity meeting the criteria in Category 1 of the Physician’s Recognition Award of the American Medical Association.
+The Clinician-Patient Communication to Enhance Health Outcomes (CPC) faculty course is designated by the Institute for Healthcare Communication as a continuing medical education activity meeting the criteria for up to 26.75 hours in Category 1 of the Physician’s Recognition Award of the American Medical Association.
 The Institute for Healthcare Communication is accredited by the American Academy of Family Physicians (AAFP) to provide prescribed credit for continuing medical education programs.
 This activity has been reviewed and is acceptable by the American Academy of Family Physicians.